-- Expand Your Horizons at Hong Kong's Museums: A Museum Pass allowing entry to five major museums, covering everything from Chinese art and Hong Kong's history to space, science, and cultural life in the New Territories, costs just HK\$30 (US\$3.90/£2.10).
+- Expand Your Horizons at Hong Kong's Museums: A Museum Pass allowing entry to seven major museums, covering everything from Chinese art and Hong Kong's history to space, science, and cultural life in the New Territories, costs just HK\$30 (US\$3.90/£1.95).
 Or, go on Wednesday, when these same museums are absolutely free.
 For more information on Hong Kong's museums, see chapter 7. - Explore Hong Kong's Parks: Hong Kong's parks are destinations in themselves, offering a wide range of free activities and attractions.
-Among the most unique are Kowloon Walled City Park, once a no-man's land of slums and now a Chinese garden, and Hong Kong Park, with a huge aviary and the Flagstaff House Museum of Tea Ware.
-For descriptions of Hong Kong's many parks, see chapter 7. - Meet the People: Learn about pearls, jade, feng shui (geomancy), Cantonese opera, and other cultural traditions on free, 1-hour tours and lectures given by local experts.
-There are even free harbor cruises aboard an authentic junk.
-To learn more about the Hong Kong Tourism Board's
+Among the most unique are Kowloon Walled City Park, once a no-man's land of slums and now a Chinese garden; Kowloon Park, with free kung fu demonstrations and a small arts fair on Sundays; and Hong Kong Park, with a huge aviary and the Museum of Tea Ware.
+For

-- "Meet the People" program, stop by a HKTB Visitor Information & Services Centre for the Cultural Kaleidoscope brochure, which outlines the current free offerings.
+- descriptions of Hong Kong's many parks, see chapter 7. - Meet the People: Learn about pearls, jade, feng shui (geomancy), Cantonese opera, Chinese tea, and other cultural traditions on free, 1-hour tours and lectures given by local experts.
+Inexpensive harbor cruises are also available aboard an authentic junk.
+To learn more about the Hong Kong Tourism Board's "Meet the People" program, stop by an HKTB Visitor Information & Services Centre for the Cultural Kaleidoscope brochure (or find it online at www.discoverhongkong.com by clicking on "Heritage"), which outlines the current free offerings.
 See p.
-178. - Get Up Early to Watch Tai Chi: Before breakfast, head to one of Hong Kong's many parks to watch people going through the slow, graceful motions of tai chi, or shadow boxing.
-For the best viewing, go to Kowloon Park, Hong Kong Park, Victoria Park, or the Zoological and Botanical Gardens (see section 4 of chapter 7, beginning on p.
-172, for more on these parks and gardens).
-You can even participate in free practice sessions, held 4 mornings a week on the Tsim Sha Tsui waterfront promenade.
+193. - Get Up Early to Watch Tai Chi: Before breakfast, head to one of Hong Kong's many parks to watch people going through the slow, graceful motions of tai chi.
+For the best viewing, go to Kowloon Park, Hong Kong Park, Victoria Park, or the Zoological and Botanical Gardens (see "Parks & Gardens," of chapter 7, beginning on p.
+186, for more on these parks and gardens).
+You can even participate in free practice sessions, held four mornings a week on the Tsim Sha Tsui waterfront promenade and once a week in Admiralty.
 See p.
-181. - Explore the Western District: Produce, bolts of cloth, live snakes, ginseng, dried seafood, Chinese herbs and medicines, a historic temple, a museum dedicated to Chinese and Western medicine, and antiques and collectibles are just some of the things you'll see while strolling through one of Hong Kong's most fascinating neighborhoods.
+196. - Explore the Western District: Produce, bolts of cloth, live snakes, ginseng, dried seafood, Chinese herbs and medicines, an historic temple, a museum dedicated to Chinese and Western medicine, and antiques and collectibles are just some of the things you'll see while strolling through one of Hong Kong's most fascinating neighborhoods.
 See p.
-188.
+203.